Best Men's Winter Boots of 2024/25

 Whether you’re looking for the best waterproof boots, the best boots for ice, insulated boots for extreme cold, boots for wide feet, or you need a solid overall pair you can do it all in, our list includes more than a dozen options to keep your feet happy until spring.

 Looking for women’s boots?
-See our guide to Best Women’s Winter Boots
+See our guide for the Best Women’s Winter Boots.
+Looking for our overall best winter boots?
+Check out our new 2024/2025 winter boot guide.

 We create reader-supported, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.